martygubar/bds-getting-started/lab-prepare/prepare-for-bds.md

 ### Creating a Cluster

-The Big Data Service creates VMs, creates VNICs and adds them to the customer subnet that is used for accessing BDS instance.
+The Big Data Service creates VMs and VNICs and adds them to the customer subnet that is used for accessing BDS instance.
 Create the following policy in your **root** compartment to allow cluster creation.

 In the OCI Console navigation menu, select **Identity >> Policies**.
 Ensure that you are in the **root** compartment.
 Click **Create Policy** and name it `mybds-policy`.
 Then, add the following policy statement:
 ```